Chia-Network/chialisp-web/docs/puzzles/cats.md

   * CAT Mod Hash Hash - The hash of the CAT Mod Hash
   * CAT TAIL Program Hash - The hash of the TAIL program that was curried into the CAT

+* **CATs have the option to use hinting**

+  Hinting is a way to signal the CAT's type to a Chia wallet.
+The hint is typically an inner puzzle hash.
+For more info, see our [FAQ](/docs/faq#q-what-is-hinting "Hinting, explained").

 ## Spend Accounting